High-dimensional scaling limits and fluctuations of online least-squares SGD with smooth covariance: Introduction

-Almost sure convergence and central limit theorems for SGD in the fixed-dimensional setting is also well-studied.
+Almost sure convergence and central limit theorems for SGD in the fixed-dimensional setting are also well-studied.
 See~\cite{mertikopoulos2020almost,sebbouh2021almost,liu2022almost} and references therein for almost-sure convergence results.
-With regards to CLT, we refer to \cite{polyak1992acceleration,ruppert1988efficient,duchi2016local,toulis2017asymptotic, asi2019stochastic,yu2020analysis,dieuleveut2020bridging, barakat2021stochastic, davis2023asymptotic} and references therein for a partial list of related works.
+In regard to CLT, we refer to \cite{polyak1992acceleration,ruppert1988efficient,duchi2016local,toulis2017asymptotic, asi2019stochastic,yu2020analysis,dieuleveut2020bridging, barakat2021stochastic, davis2023asymptotic} and references therein for a partial list of related works.
 We also highlight the works of~\cite{anastasiou2019normal} and~\cite{shao2022berry}, where non-asymptotic normal approximation for SGD is established.
-For a survey of expectation and high-probability bounds for SGD and its variants, see~\cite{bottou2018optimization}, and~\cite{lan2020first}. \textbf{Scaling limits of MCMC algorithms.} Finally, we remark that high-dimensional scaling limits of iterative sampling algorithms like the Random-Walk Metropolis (RWM) algorithm, Unadjusted Langevin Algorithm (ULA), and Metropolis Adjusted Langevin Algorithm (MALA) is well-studied.
+For a survey of expectation and high-probability bounds for SGD and its variants, see~\cite{bottou2018optimization}, and~\cite{lan2020first}. \textbf{Scaling limits of other algorithms.} We remark that high-dimensional scaling limits of iterative sampling algorithms like the Random-Walk Metropolis (RWM) algorithm, Unadjusted Langevin Algorithm (ULA), and Metropolis Adjusted Langevin Algorithm (MALA) are well-studied.
 For example,~\cite{pillai2012optimal} and~\cite{mattingly2012diffusion} characterize the scaling limits in the form of infinite-dimensional SDE (or equivalently as stochastic PDEs); see also the references therein for other related works in this direction.
 While being morally related to our approach, the sampling algorithms studied in those works correspond to a different setup than us, as the interactions are not characterized by any data generating process.
+More recently, focusing on high-dimensional linear regression~\cite{qiu2022tap} and~\cite{mukherjee2022variational} study scaling limits of variational inference algorithms, which are not directly related to SGD. \textbf{Additional discussion.} As discussed previously, in this work, we work in the long-range interaction regime.
+Alternatively, the case when covariance matrix is ``rough'', which allows for certain degree of abrupt changes between the entries (allowing, for example, various patterns of structured sparsity in $\Sigma_d$) corresponds to the regime of short-range interactions.
+For last few decades, a large number of works on interacting particle system focused on the connection between the scaling limit of the fluctuation in interacting particle systems and the Kardar-Parisi-Zhang (KPZ) equation.
+See, for example, \cite{BG97, BS10,quastel2011introduction, corwin2012kardar, CST18,G17,CGST18}.
+Many of those works demonstrated that the fluctuation of the height function of the associated particle system converges to the KPZ equation under weak noise scaling.
+A handful set of those works including some recent breakthroughs \citep{MQR21,DOV22,QS23} showed convergence towards the KPZ fixed point under the so called KPZ scaling of space, time and fluctuation.
+Our fluctuation results in the current work for the long-range interaction case does not reproduce the KPZ equation or the KPZ fixed point in the limit.
+However, we do believe that in the short-range regime, the scaling limits would lead to those unprecedented limiting behavior even for the seemingly simple problem of solving least-squares with online SGD.
+In a forthcoming work, we investigate the case of short-range interactions in detail.